Crow brakes in action (Freestyler VI, pilot Mark Redsell)

 Offset mix showing flap outputs

 With the offset mix finalised and adjusted, we can return to the Butterfly mix for the final task, which is to adjust the flap travel.
-This is done by adjusting the relevant weights:
+This is done by adjusting the weights of the flap outputs.
+Adjust so that with full crow, the flaps deflect by 60-85 degrees.

 Butterfly mix showing flap outputs